allenaavila/inner-beast-service/docs/overview/get-started.md

     json-server -w beast-db.json
     ```

-2. Verify that the service starts:
+2. Verify you receive the following response to confirm that the service started successfully:

    ```shell
     \{^_^}/ hi!